This post may contain affiliate links. Please see the policies page for more information.

 These Oil-Free Pretzel Chocolate Chunk Cookies are the perfect treat to satisfy your salty, sweet cravings!
 In addition to being oil-free, these cookies are also vegan and refined sugar-free.

-I chose to use chocolate chunks for this recipe instead of chocolate chips because I love the way the chocolate melts into large chocolate pools on each cookie. 🤤 I also like to sprinkle large crystals of flaky salt on each cookie for some added texture and saltiness.
+I chose to use chocolate chunks for this recipe instead of chocolate chips because I love the way the chocolate melts into large chocolate pools on each cookie.
+Sprinkling a small amount of flaky sea salt on each cookie also gives them added texture and saltiness.

 I have not tried this recipe with gluten-free flour, but I imagine it will work just fine.
 If you try this recipe with gluten-free flour, you may need to make some alterations such as adding more coconut butter.